GerHobbelt/mupdf/docs/src/mutool-object-document.rst

     .. code-block:: javascript

-        let page = document.loadPage(0); // loads the 1st page of the document
+        var page = document.loadPage(0); // loads the 1st page of the document

 .. method:: loadOutline()